Tummy Tuck (Abdominoplasty)

 Patients will remain in the recovery room for approximately an hour following their abdominoplasty.
 They can go home the same day with someone to stay with them overnight.
 A first visit is scheduled for 1-2 days after surgery.

-During the first week, it is important to rest with your head elevated, bent at the hip, to avoid tension on the abdominal wall closure.
+It is important to rest during the first week.
+Keep your head elevated and bend at the hip.
+This helps avoid tension on the abdominal wall closure.
 Also, when walking, it is important to be hunched over for the same reason.
 A walker is sometimes useful during this first week.

 Results

-Patients will notice an improvement in the contour of their abdomen immediately: As swelling subsides, the contour of the abdomen will continue to improve.
+Patients will notice an immediate improvement in the contour of their abdomen.
+As swelling subsides, the contour of the abdomen will continue to improve.

 Patients will wear the compression garment or abdominal binder for approximately 4 weeks after their surgery.